 Selected World Bank Achievements in Afghanistan

 Education: The World Bank is helping to rehabilitate primary schools and train teachers, while giving technical assistance to strengthen the Ministries of Education and Higher Education.
 The Bank’s Education Quality Improvement Program (EQUIP) gives funds to communities to rehabilitate or construct school buildings and access teaching and learning materials.
-Funds are directed through School Shuras, now functioning in more than 13,500 schools.
-Since 2001, a total of 442 schools have been constructed and 416 are under construction and expected to be built by March 2015.
+Funds are directed through School Management Shuras (councils), now functioning in more than 14,100 schools.
+Since 2002, a total of 838 schools have been constructed and 283 are under construction and expected to be built by March 2015.

 Health: Over the past decade, Afghanistan has made steady progress in the health sector.
 The number of health facilities in 11 target provinces nearly tripled from 148 to 432.
 Around 20,000 community health workers—half of them women—were trained and deployed throughout the country, increasing access to family planning and boosting childhood vaccinations.
 The number of facilities with trained female health workers rose from 25 percent before the project to 74 percent today.
-At the same time, the number of functioning health facilities increased from 496 to more than 2,000.
-These interventions have produced significant improvement in the coverage of reproductive and child health services, as well as a significant drop in maternal and child mortality.
+The number of functioning health facilities increased from 496 in 2002 to more than 2,000 in 2012, while at the same time the proportion of facilities with female staff increased.

 Rural Development: The National Solidarity Program (NSP), the Government of Afghanistan’s flagship rural development program, is empowering rural communities by facilitating democratically elected Community Development Councils (CDCs).
-To date, over 32,000 CDCs in 390 districts representing over 98 percent of districts in Afghanistan have received over $1.3 billion in block grants; and implemented over 77,000 rural infrastructure sub-projects in their respective villages.
+To date, over 33,400 CDCs have received over $1.48 billion in block grants; and implemented over 83,700 rural infrastructure sub-projects in their respective villages.
 About 80% of the projects involve infrastructure such as irrigation, rural roads, electrification, and drinking water supply, all critical for the recovery of the rural economy.
 More than half the projects have been completed.

 Customs: The Customs Reform and Trade Facilitation Project assisted the Afghan Customs Department (ACD) to migrate to the web-based ASYCUDA World system, an automated system for customs data.
 This system is in operation at Islamqala, Kabul and Kabul Airport Customs where it has further expedited the release of legitimate goods.
 By March 2015, ACD will also install systems for real time monitoring of customs operations, and cross-border custom-to-custom data exchange with neighboring countries.